kayleyseow/CS-113/README.md

 - 💣 - Deleting Files.

 # Further Studies and Resources
+**A small collection of materials from my personal further studies, and helpful resources like textbooks and websites specifically for discrete math.**

 ## Further Studies
 **Here is a quick directory of the files from my personal further studies.
 If you are looking for a specific file, this should help.**